codsen/codsen/packages/string-dashes/README.md

 import { convertOne, convertAll } from "string-dashes";

 assert.deepEqual(
-  convertAll(`Dashes come in two sizes - the en dash and the em dash.`, {
+  convertAll("Dashes come in two sizes - the en dash and the em dash.", {
     convertDashes: true,
     convertEntities: true,
   }),